mandiant/flare-fakenet-ng/README.md

     driver in the `%PYTHONHOME%\DLLs` directory.
 FakeNet-NG bundles those files so they are not necessary for normal use.

+   In Linux, install Python dependencies by running the following commands with admin privileges:

+        python -m pip install --upgrade setuptools

+        # build wheel for python 3.10
+        python -m pip install --force-reinstall netifaces

+        # Observed "ModuleNotFoundError: No module named '_cffi_backend'" error while testing
+        # This will get the required version of cffi packages for cryptography
+        python -m pip install --upgrade cryptography

+        python -m pip install netfilterqueue dnslib dpkt pyopenssl pyftpdlib netifaces jinja2

    Optionally, you can install the following module used for testing:

         python -m pip install requests

-3) Download the FakeNet-NG source code:
+4) Download the FakeNet-NG source code:

         git clone https://github.com/mandiant/flare-fakenet-ng

-4) In Linux, free port 53 for DNS listener:
+5) In Linux, free port 53 for DNS listener:

         sudo systemctl stop systemd-resolved
     Execute FakeNet-NG by running it with a Python interpreter in a privileged